bokshi-gh/bloom-filter/README.md

 > A **Bloom Filter** is a **bit array of size `m`** with **`k` independent hash functions**.

+> **False positives are possible:** Bloom filter may report an element is present when it is not.
+>
+> **False negatives are impossible:** Elements that are added will always be reported as present.

 > It is a space-efficient probabilistic data structure used to test if an element is a member of a set, allowing for very fast membership queries with a high degree of accuracy but with the possibility of false positives (stating an element is present when it's not)

 ## Features